ZPears/RepData_PeerAssessment1/PA1_template.md

 The median number was **1.0765\times 10^{4}**.

+Sorry if this is in an odd notation - for some reason it changes to appear this way when I knit the file.

 ## What is the average daily activity pattern?

 Here is the code for the time series plot of the average daily activity patterns: